Customizing Vim

 • nnoremap <silent> <Space> :noh<CR><Space> press Space key to clear the currently highlighted portions

-• <silent> modifier executes the command without displaying on Command-line
+• <silent> modifier executes the command without displaying in the Command-line area

 • Note that this mapping also retains the default behavior of the Space key